Detroit Falcons (basketball)

 The Detroit Falcons were a Basketball Association of America (forerunner of the National Basketball Association) team based in Detroit.
-It played in the inaugural 1946–47 season and folded soon after the season ended, leaving Detroit without a professional basketball team until a decade later, when the Fort Wayne Pistons moved there.
+It played in the inaugural 1946–47 season and folded soon after the season ended.
+Its demise alongside the Detroit Gems' move to Minneapolis to become the Minneapolis Lakers (now Los Angeles Lakers) left Detroit without a professional basketball team until a decade later, when the Fort Wayne Pistons moved there.